Building Three-Digit Numbers.

 • Place the 5 in the tens place.

-• Place the 4 in the ones place.
+• Place the 4 in one place.

-So, 354 = 300 + 50 + 4.
+Solution: 354 = 300 + 50 + 4.

--Understanding the Pattern:
+Understanding the Pattern:

 These examples show how changing the position of the digits 5, 4, and 3 creates different three-digit numbers.
 This helps students understand that the place value of a digit determines its value in the number: